- There are different types of vegetarian diets.

 - Eating a healthy vegetarian diet requires you to pay attention to certain nutrients.

-A vegetarian is someone who doesn’t eat meat, including beef, chicken, pork, or fish and may or may not choose to eat other animal products such as eggs, milk, gelatin, or honey.
+A vegetarian is someone who doesn’t eat meat, including beef, chicken, pork, or fish and may or may not choose to eat other animal products such as eggs, dairy, gelatin, or honey.

 There are different types of vegetarians:

 Flexitarian: Flexitarians are also known as semi–vegetarians.
-They avoid animal products most of the time, but will occasionally eat fish or meat.
+They occasionally eat fish or meat, but generally avoid animal products most of the time.

-Pesci–vegetarian: Pesci–vegetarians eat fish, dairy, and eggs but don’t eat meat or poultry.
+Pesci–vegetarian: Pesci–vegetarians, or “pescatarians” eat fish, dairy, and eggs but don’t eat poultry or any other meats.

-Lacto–ovo vegetarian: Lacto–ovo vegetarians don’t eat meat, but do eat eggs and dairy products (ovo means eggs and lacto means dairy).
+Lacto–ovo vegetarian: Lacto–ovo vegetarians don’t eat meat, fish or poultry, but do eat eggs and dairy products (ovo means eggs and lacto means dairy).
 This is the most common type of vegetarian diet.

-Lacto vegetarian: Lacto vegetarians don’t eat meat or eggs, but do eat dairy products.
+- Lacto–vegetarian: Lacto–vegetarians don’t eat meat, fish, poultry or eggs, but do eat dairy products.

-Ovo vegetarian: Ovo vegetarians don’t eat meat or dairy, but do eat eggs.
+- Ovo–vegetarian: Ovo–vegetarians don’t eat meat, fish, poultry or dairy, but do eat eggs.